SHIONOGI's approach to health and productivity management

 In FY2021, SHIONOGI introduced a work-from-home system, abolished core time for flextime workers, and reduced prescribed working hours by 45 minutes per day.
 To maintain employee salary levels, we pay salaries for the reduced hours as compensation for discretionary work, enabling them to work more efficiently with shorter hours.
 We hope that these initiatives will enable diverse human resources to choose flexible work styles, raise individual employees’ awareness of work efficiency, and help them to acquire stronger skills.
 These work style reforms have actually enabled employees who had to limit their work due to life events, such as childcare and nursing care, to work full-time and have made it possible for many employees to create time for learning and take on new business challenges by using their work time efficiently.
 We believe that we have created a comfortable and rewarding working environment for many employees.

 In April 2022, we introduced a selectable four-day workweek system and relaxed the side work rules.
-For side jobs, in particular, as of July 2022, we approved applications for permission to have a side work for approximately 100 employees, who are gaining work experience in new fields, such as consulting, IT-related services, and education and learning support.
+For side jobs, in particular, who are gaining work experience in new fields, such as consulting, IT-related services, and education and learning support.

 Ensuring diversity through personnel and labor administration